giovancombo/ProteinSecondaryStructurePrediction/README.md

 + G, P are known as *helix breakers*

 ### Data interpretation
 *Position-Specific Scoring Matrix* (PSSM) values can be interpreted as **word vectors** for the input characters.
-As these values are not obvious to calculate, I will use *CullPDB* and *CB513* datasets, provided by the authors of the [(1)](https://arxiv.org/abs/1403.1347) paper (available at [this link](https://www.princeton.edu/~jzthree/datasets/ICML2014)), which contain a bunch of ready-to-use PSSMs.
+As these values are not obvious to calculate, I will use *CullPDB* and *CB513* datasets, available at [this link](https://www.princeton.edu/~jzthree/datasets/ICML2014), which contain a bunch of ready-to-use PSSMs.

-This dataset was originally hosted at This link.
-Since the original URL is no longer available and the dataset is still used by many, the dataset has been moved [here](https://zenodo.org/records/7764556#.ZByi1ezMJvI) or mirrored [here](https://mega.nz/folder/xct0XSpA#SKz72JtnSAaX61QLMC_JNg).
-I actually downloaded the datasets from chinese Baidu AI Studio platform (https://aistudio.baidu.com/datasetdetail/79771) because of the Princeton link not working.

 Proteins that show extra characters not included in the Primary Structure Vocabulary (e.g. 'X', indicating an unknown amino acid) are removed from the datasets.